oras-project/oras/docs/proposals/diagnose-experience.md

 **A:** Per our discussion in the ORAS community meeting, ORAS maintainers agreed to not introduce an additional environment variable as a global switch to enable debug logs since --debug is intuitive enough.

-**Q2:**: For the diagnose flag options, why deprecate `--verbose` and remain `--debug` as it is?
+**Q2:** For the diagnose flag options, why deprecate `--verbose` and remain `--debug` as it is?

-**A**: The major reason is that this change avoids overloading the flag `--verbose` and reduce ambiguity in ORAS diagnose experience.
+**A:** The major reason is that this change avoids overloading the flag `--verbose` and reduce ambiguity in ORAS diagnose experience.
 Moreover, the `--debug` is consistent with other popular container client tools, such as Helm and Docker.
 Deprecation of `--verbose` is less breaking than changing behaviors of `--debug`.